Butterkuchen (German butter cake) is a timeless, old-fashioned dessert. In Germany, we often serve afternoon cake with coffee or tea.

 - Preheat the oven towards the end of the last proofing.

-- Each time you proof the dough, make sure you cover it with a dish towel and keep it in a warm environment.
+- Each time you proof the dough, cover it with a dish towel and keep it in a warm environment.
 Some ovens have a proof setting which is awesome.

 Don't be thrown off by the lengthy proof times!
 The work time for this cake is just about 20 minutes.